-In this study, we employ the NRTidal approximant \cite{arXiv:1706.02969, arXiv:1905.06011}, an elegant model that adjusts the analytically calculated binary black hole (BBH) waveforms by adding a closed-form expression to account for the tidal influences in the phase and amplitude of the GW.
-This model was used for estimating source properties and constraining the equation of state for ultra-dense matter in the first two BNS detections, and is the preferred model for the LIGO Scientific and Virgo Collaborations \cite{LALSuite}.
+In this study, we employ the NRTidal approximant \cite{arXiv:1706.02969, arXiv:1804.02235, arXiv:1905.06011}, an elegant model that adjusts the analytically calculated binary black hole (BBH) waveforms by adding a closed-form expression to account for the tidal influences in the phase and amplitude of the GW.
+This model was used for estimating source properties \cite{arXiv:2108.01045} and constraining the equation of state for ultra-dense matter in the first two BNS detections \cite{arXiv:2210.09259}, and it is implemented in the LIGO Scientific and Virgo Collaborations Algorithm Library Suite (LALSuite) \cite{LALSuite}.

 Our goal is to analytically model the effect of tides on the GW signal during the inspiral and to accurately extend it through the merger of the BNS systems considered.
 We aim to create an open-source, easily replicable code that generates comprehensive analytical templates for gravitational radiation during BNS collisions.
 By doing so, we facilitate independent consistency checks and assist in defining the domains of validity for the approximation models employed.
 Ultimately, our work contributes to the development of a universal analytical model encapsulating the BNS dynamics and the effect of tides on GW emission.